-10. According to the Statistics Office, fish and coffee are the two main commodity exports of Saint Helena, with a total value of around £0.35 million to £0.4 million in each of the years 2017/18 to 2019/20 (roughly 1 per cent of the gross domestic product).
-In 2020/21, there were no exports of fish due to the closure of the Saint Helena Fisheries Corporation.
-The value of the export of goods commodities is normally much smaller than the export of services to visitors (i.e., tourism).
+11. According to the Statistics Office, fish and coffee are the two main commodity exports of Saint Helena, with a total value of around £0.35 million to £0.4 million in each of the years 2017/18 and 2019/20 (roughly 1 per cent of the gross domestic product).
+In 2020/21 and 2021/22, there were no exports of fish owing to the closure of the Saint Helena Fisheries Corporation.
+The value of the export of goods commodities is normally much smaller than the export of services to visitors, including tourists.